Jacqieq6464/survivor/README.md

 AS A THERAPIST who has referred a client to use the Survivor app, I would like to be able to:

 - Give any of my clients access to the Survivor app
-- Review who has set up an account (post referal)
+- Review who has set up an account (post referral)
 - Review when a client last accessed the app
 - Receive journal entries from the client if they choose to share them